walter708/portfolio/README.md

 # portfolio
-This a portfolio created to show my projects and experience gained so far
+This is a portfolio created to show my projects and experience gained so far